chancesmith/chance-smith-gatsby-blog/content/blog/rapid-prototyping-framework/index.md

 If you're going to move fast and learn, you need to be willing to fail.
 Like Facebook's motto, "Move fast and break things."

-In the Design Sprint framework, you ideate, prototype, and user test in 5 days.
-Eric Reis talks about having a [prototype mindset](https://www.linkedin.com/pulse/prototype-mindset-eric-ries/).
+In the Google Venture’s Design Sprint framework, you ideate, prototype, and user test all in just 5 days.
+When talking about the Design Sprint book, Eric Reis say you need a [prototype mindset](https://www.linkedin.com/pulse/prototype-mindset-eric-ries/).

-> "...instead of taking weeks, months, or, heck, even years building some solution, you’re going to fake it.
+> "Instead of taking weeks, months, or, heck, even years building some solution, you’re going to fake it.
 In one day, you’ll make a prototype that appears real, just like that Old West façade.
 And on the next day, your customers — like a movie audience — will forget their surroundings and just react."

-Are you ready to build fast and learn quickly?
+Are you ready to build fast and learn quick?

-Here are three parts to help you be successful in your prototyping.
+Here are three steps to help you be successful in your prototyping.
 Let's get to it.

 ## 1. Define the challenges